top of page

 the TEACHER

-For sixteen years, I taught business strategy, competitive strategy, marketing, digital innovation, and place branding at several post-secondary institutions, including Queen's University, St. Lawrence College, Laurentian University, Loyalist College, Sir Sanford Fleming, Brock University, University of Glasgow and the Royal Military College.
+For eighteen+ years, I have taught business strategy, competitive strategy, marketing, digital innovation, and place branding at several post-secondary institutions, including Queen's University, St. Lawrence College, Laurentian University, Loyalist College, Sir Sanford Fleming, Brock University, University of Glasgow, University of Victoria and the Royal Military College.

 I thrive on using applied learning strategies in my classrooms and, most notably, getting my students out of the classroom and into the real world as much as possible.
 One great example of this was the daring adventure of taking several students to New York City every year to participate in an exclusive MarCom Conference called PivotCon.
 Here's a snippet from Andrew Grill from one of those trips.